-Awards are granted through a competition open to lecturers and researchers of academic of higher education institutions, research institutes, Polish Academy of Science units, international scientific institutes and other scientific units in Poland, in all fields, to primarily undertake teaching activities supporting the U.S. host institution and local community.
+Awards are granted through a competition open to lecturers and researchers of all fields from higher education institutions, research institutes, Polish Academy of Science units, international scientific institutes and other scientific units in Poland to primarily undertake teaching activities supporting the U.S. host institution and local community.
 Awards are offered for a semester or full academic year.

 During the stay at the U.S. institution, the grantee conducts lectures and performs other engagements agreed upon with the host institution and, optionally, his/her own research project.
 Polish grantees are either named specifically by the host institution or selected through a recruitment process administered by CIES/U.S. Department of State and the Fulbright Commission.